falkr/ttm4175/pages/networking-2-2020.md

 ```

 :steps:
+5. List all available Docker images to see the new image.
+How many new images do you see?
+Why?
-5. Create a container based on the image you just build and register its ID (you can also retrieve it later).
+6. Create a container based on the image you just built and register its ID (you can also retrieve it later).
-6. Enter your new container and find its IP address.
+7. Enter your new container and find its IP address.
-7. Open a browser inside your Ubuntu VM and enter the IP address of your container.
+8. Open a browser inside your Ubuntu VM and enter the IP address of your container.
 What did you see?
 Take a screenshot and include it in your report.
+9. Stop and remove all running containers (can you find a way of doing it with a single command?
+Search online!).

 ---
 type: hint